PharosProtocol/core-v0/src/plugins/position/README.md

 ### Verification
 In order for a Terminal to be marked as verified in the Modulend marketplace it must first be audited by a trusted third party to ensure that it conforms to standards and its operation is secure and authentic.

+## Design
+- Positions are MPCs
+- Positions should *not* assume to know all sources of funds.
+Funds may appear unexpectedly from profits, token rebasing, unknown plugin implementations, or other asset-specific behavior.
+- TODO what if borrowers can send collateral assets directly to the position to improve health?

 ## Examples
 This directory contains example implementations of Terminals.
-These examples will be deployed and useable through Modulus.
+These examples will be deployed and useable through Pharos.